 This date is non-negotiable, and if for some reason something else conflicts, we move it to another day.
 Or we go to breakfast instead.

-I did my household chores by myself, and The Maestro did his.
+I did my household chores by myself, and he did his.
 We rarely walked the dog together.
-I never thought about the fact that we could improve our marriage just by folding the laundry together while we watched our favorite TV show or a movie on our favorite new streaming service together each week.
+I never thought about the fact that we could improve our marriage just by folding the laundry together while we watched our favorite TV show or a movie together each week.
 Just these simple snatches of time with each other have improved our marriage more than I could have ever imagined.